 The condition can affect one fat protein or several.
 Most people will have no symptoms, but having hyperlipidemia increases the risk of developing heart disease.

 It affects 1 in 3 Americans.

-Genetic predisposition, cigarette smoking, obesity, poor diet, and a sedentary lifestyle can all lead to hyperlipidemia.
+Genetic predisposition, cigarette smoking, obesity, poor diet, and an inactive lifestyle can all lead to hyperlipidemia.

-Cholesterol and lipoproteins, are not the same thing, although they work together.
-The lipoproteins carry the cholesterol to the cells.
+Cholesterol and lipoproteins are not the same, although they work together.
+Lipoproteins carry cholesterol to the cells.

 Here are some key points about hyperlipidemia.
 More detail is in the main article.

 - Hyperlipidemia is a major risk factor for heart disease, the leading cause of death in the U.S.

 - Low-density lipoprotein (LDL) is known as bad cholesterol, while high-density lipoprotein (HDL) is considered good.